 In some circumstances anxiety relieving medication or supplements can be beneficial.
 For advice about what may help with your particular pet, speak to a member of our team or book an appointment with a veterinary surgeon.

 Many dogs can be treated for noise phobia.
 Specially made recordings of fireworks can be used to train dogs not to react to the noises they fear.
 Downloads are available here.

 It is also possible for the veterinary surgeon to refer you and your pet to a qualified behavioural therapist.
-We run a dog behaviour triage clinic in conjunction with Andrew Hale, allowing you to get immediate advice and follow up long term with Andrew to help for next year’s firework season.
-There is currently space in his next clinic on Friday 27th October – call us to book in or to get more information.
+We run a dog behaviour triage clinic in conjunction with Andrew Hale, allowing you to get immediate advice and follow up long term with Andrew to help for next year’s firework season – call us to book in or to get more information.